Dindga McCannon: Career

 Dindga McCannon has been an artist for 55 years.
 She is self-taught and works intuitively.
 Calling herself a mixed-media multimedia artist, she works at "fusing my fine art 'training' with the traditional women's needlework taught to me by my mother, Lottie K. Porter, and grandmother Hattie Kilgo — sewing, beading, embroidery, and quilting into what is now known as ArtQuilts."
 In addition to her work as a quilter, author, and illustrator, Dindga considers herself a costume designer, muralist, and a print maker.
 Her work involves women's lives, portraits, and history.

 In response to sexism and racism in the art world, artists in the 1960s and 1970s created collectives as a way to fight oppression.
 In the 1960s, McCannon was a member of Weusi Artist Collective.
 This is how McCannon became interested in the Black Arts Movement.
 The Weusi Collective was interested in creating art that evoked African themes and symbols, as well as highlighting contemporary black pride.
 This artist collective provided her with the basic foundational skills in order to create visual art.
-Not only was she apart of this artist collective, but in 1965 McCannon joined the Congress of Racial Equality and took part in their march in Washington in protest of the Vietnam War.
+Not only was she a part of this artist collective, but in 1965 McCannon joined the Congress of Racial Equality and took part in their march in Washington in protest of the Vietnam War.

 In 1971, concerned to represent her experience as a Black woman artist and single mother, she hosted the first meeting of the Where We At group of black women artists, a group started with Kay Brown and Faith Ringgold, in her apartment.
 It grew into a group of women who supported each other, taught workshops, and exhibited in one of the first group shows of professional black women artists in New York City.

 McCannon's interest in black arts and women's work met in her creation of dashikis, which then led her to create wearables and quilts.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

 In 2015, she was a presenter at the Art of Justice: Articulating an Ethos and Aesthetic of the Movement conference at New York University presented by the Caribbean Cultural Center African Diaspora Institute in Collaboration with the Department of Art and Public Policy, New York University; Institute of African American Affairs, New York University; and Institute for Research in African American Studies, Columbia University.